life-itself/web3/guide/index.md

 title: Guide to Crypto and Web3
 ---

 Big claims are being made for the potential of crypto and web3.
-We have engaged in a [multi-month project of research and analysis](about) to make sense of these claims.
+We have engaged in a [multi-month project of research and analysis](about) to "make sense" of crypto and web3 and to evaluate the various claims being made for and against.

 We have spoken with technologists, economists, computer scientists, crypto skeptics and crypto enthusiasts.
+Much of the resulting material is published on this site.
+The culmination of our efforts is this guide.

-Our work has divided into two parts.
-First, to establish what is being claimed, and the higher aspirations these claims speak to.
-For example, that crypto and web3 can democratize finance with the deeper aspiration of a fairer and/or more innovative economy.
+It is divided into two parts.
+The first part is an introduction to the key concepts related to crypto and web3.
+The second part sets out the key claims and aspirations for crypto and web3 together with an evaluation of those claims.

-Second, we have provided a detailed evaluation of each claim and have set out reasons for why we have concluded whether that claim is true or false in relation to the associated aspiration.
-We also analyze associated risks or alternative approaches to achieving the same goal.

-It is important that we make good choices about this emerging technology.
-We must decide whether to support, improve or curb it.
-Decide how to allocate our resources effectively.
-And finally, to make these choices and take action in a constructive, intersectional and depolarizing way.

-The culmination of our sense-making effort is this guide.
-The guide starts with a basic introduction to the key concepts related to crypto and web3.
-The main part of the guide is organized by aspiration.
+This main part of the guide is organized by aspiration.
 Under each aspiration can be found the associated claim(s) with a brief description of the claim and our evaluation along with links to further detail, related concepts, FAQs and a reading list.
+For example, we identified one common claim along the lines that crypto and web3 can democratize finance.
+This, in turn is tied to a deeper aspiration of a fairer and/or more innovative economy.

+It is important that we make good choices about crypto and web3.
+Ultimately, we must decide whether to support, improve or restrict them.
+And to do so in as constructive, intersectional and depolarizing way as possible.
+This guide is a resource for doing so.

 # Contents